Does your employer does provide a pension? Do you know how a pension works? If so, it will be based on the following:

 Defined-benefit pensions guarantee that the retiree will receive a set income upon their retirement.
 The retired employee will receive that income regardless of how the pension plan performs.
 The retiree’s employer takes on the risk of the pension.
 The company makes up any difference between the pension fund’s payments and their guaranteed amount.

-For employees, these kinds of pensions are the best.
+How a pension play works for employees, these kinds of pensions are the best.
 Workers know exactly how much they’re going to receive when they retire.
 They’ll know that once they’ve put in their years, they’ll have the money that the company has promised them.
 The retired employee feels safe and has nothing to lose, and their future is certain.

 These kinds of pensions are becoming rarer.
 Companies are less willing to take on the risk.